hujiecpp/VisualFeatureTranslation/README.md

 ![The framework of our paper.](https://github.com/hujiecpp/VisualFeatureTranslation/blob/master/Figures/Framework.png)
 # 1. Feature Extraction
 This section contains the process of collecting popular content-based image retrieval features for preparing the meta-data of our paper.

-The extracted features are evaluated in this section.
+The extracted features are evaluated in this section, and the code with details can be found in: [./Extraction/](https://github.com/hujiecpp/VisualFeatureTranslation/tree/master/Extraction)

 ## 1.1 Evaluation
 ### 1.1.1 Datasets